harshabelavadi/pong-staged/Stage0/menu.md

 ## Feature

-This module is responsible for displaying and functionalities of main menu, profiles menu and pause menu.
+This module is responsible for prompting main menu, profiles menu and pause menu.

 ## Acceptance Criteria

 ### Scenario: Main menu

 Given: Game is installed and has started.
 When: Game has started for the first time or player quits the game and switches back to main game screen.
 Then: Main menu should display new game, load game, delete profile and settings options.

 ### Scenario: New game option in main menu

 Given: Main menu is being displayed.
 When: New game option is selected.
-Then: User should enter details like name, email to create new profile and then proceed to start game.
+Then: User should enter details like name, email to create new profile and proceed to start game.

 ### Scenario: Load profiles menu